security-notes/infobyte-faraday-wiki/Usage.md

 ##### Tags

-Tags allow you to organize your vulnerabilities. by letting you make and edit categories: environment, technology, state, language, projects, whatever.
-The team can then see the tagged vulnerabilities and lets you organize the security evaluation.
+Tags allow you to organize your vulnerabilities by letting you create and edit categories: "environment", "technology", "state", "language", "projects", whatever!
+Your team can also see the tags you make.

-The tags are assigned to the team's workspace letting you use different tags for different projects.
+Tags only apply to an individual workspace, so you can use different tags for different projects.

 ###### How to tag vulnerabilities

-Using the specified credentials during the configuration, from the Navigator start the session in [Faraday's GUI](#web-ui).
-Once you have obtained the authentication and you are in, click on the “Status Report” icon.
+Using the specified username/password from the Faraday server configuration, from the Navigator start the session in [Faraday's GUI](#web-ui).
+Once you have authenticated, click on the “Status Report” icon.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_statusreport_list.png)